 Young, fit gold miners in Hauraki–Coromandel played rugby union from the 1880s.
 By the turn of the century the sport was organised in the Ōhinemuri district, with a ‘Goldfields’ rugby union established at Waihī in 1896 and a Paeroa union in 1902.

 The Thames Valley Rugby Football Union was founded in 1921, with the unification of the Paeroa, Piako, Waihī and Hauraki Plains unions.
 Thames did not permanently join the Valley Union until 1951.
-In the early 2000s the senior team, appropriately named the Swamp Foxes, played in the National Provincial Competition.
-It won the third division title in 1988, 1990 and 1995, and in 2010 was in the Heartland Championship.
+The representative team, appropriately nicknamed the Swamp Foxes, won the third division title in the National Provincial Competition in 1988, 1990 and 1995.
+In 2018 Thames Valley won the Heartland Championship contested by minor unions.

 The growing popularity with summer visitors of Coromandel’s east coast surf beaches has given rise to a sport and an invaluable community service.
 Whangamatā, Tairua, Pāuanui and Hot Water Beach have surf lifesaving clubs that patrol at holiday time.

 Māori introduced horse racing to Thames in the 1850s.
-They helped establish the Thames Jockey Club in 1880 and participated in race meets throughout Hauraki into the 20th century.
-The New Year’s meet at the Parawai Racecourse has been a highlight of Thames’s sporting and social calendar ever since.
+They helped establish the Thames Jockey Club in 1880 and participated in race meetings throughout Hauraki into the 20th century.
+The New Year meeting at Parawai Racecourse has long been a highlight of Thames’s sporting and social calendar.

-The Ohinemuri Jockey Club was formed at Paeroa in 1876, only one year after the goldfields opened.
+The Ohinemuri Jockey Club was formed at Paeroa in 1876, the year after the goldfields opened.
 The coming of the railway 30 years later enabled thousands of punters from Auckland and Hamilton to attend fixtures at Paeroa.

 Racing began at Waihī in 1894, in McRae’s paddock between Seddon Street and the railway station.